-Morten Hansen is satisfied with the performance of the Danfoss components but also emphasises that dialogue and support are important reasons why he chose Danfoss.
+Morten Hansen is satisfied with the performance of the Danfoss components but also emphasizes that dialogue and support are important reasons why he chose Danfoss.
 As CO₂ solutions have become increasingly widespread, and competition intensifies, component prices have dropped dramatically in the market.
 To Morten Hansen, however, that is not the most important aspect.
 "The possibilities for documentation and technical support that I have with Danfoss make the difference to me," he says.
 "I find Danfoss to be very responsive when we make constructive suggestions.
 I haven't seen that with other vendors that we've used".

 The AK-PC 782A controller was developed specifically for controlling compressors and condensers in transcritical CO₂ systems.

 Environmental and financial considerations go hand in hand

 Despite five years of constant growth, Aarstiderne does not take its success for granted.
 Organic growth with the possibility to expand or contract as needed is key, and the future-proof solution from JF Køleteknik A/S fully supports this philosophy.
 Morten Hansen and Thomas Slott are both satisfied with the performance of the system and emphasise that it makes a difference for the climate as well as the operating costs at Aarstiderne.